 You no longer need to wonder if there is Uber in Croatia – as I can tell you there is.
 I use it all the time.

-I have lived in Croatia for 10+ years, and ever since Uber came to town, it is a great way to save on your travel costs – and not be exploited by those damn taxi drivers.
+I have lived in Croatia for 10+ years, and ever since Uber came to town, it is a great way to save on your travel costs – and not be exploited by those damn cab drivers.

-Uber was launched in Croatia in 2015, and since then, this app-controlled sensation has allowed people to travel without going a long way around (and paying a tidy sum as a result).
+Uber was launched in Croatia in 2015, and since then, this reliable app-controlled sensation has allowed people to travel without going a long way around (and paying a tidy sum as a result).

 Since its launch, Uber Croatia has more than 2000 drivers, hoping the number will increase over the next few years.
 That means that you’re never going to have big wait times for your car to arrive – though it’s not available Croatia-wide as yet.